SethMMorton/input_reader/docs/source/subclassing.rst

                     pass
                 for xy in namespace.polygon.xypoint:
                     xyp = XYPoint()
-                    # We don't have to protect agains ValueErrors here because
+                    # We don't have to protect against ValueErrors here because
                     # the regex only accepted floating point numbers
                     xyp.x = float(xy.group(1))
                     xyp.y = float(xy.group(2))